rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     !!! note

         The previous exercises were querying and working with packages that are already installed on the system.
-In the following exercises, we'll start off working with packages that are not yet installed.
-We'll use the DNF application to download the packages that we'll be using in the next steps.
+In the following exercises, we'll start working with packages not yet installed.
+We'll use the DNF application to download the packages we'll use in the following steps.

 6. First ensure that the `wget` application is not already installed on the system.
 Type: